 According to the video concept, the sides of the device will have absolutely no physical buttons, the sides will only feature touch buttons embedded inside the screen.
 Also, the sides of the device will display battery life and notification.

 TF International Securities analyst Ming-Chi Kuo has told investors that the 120Hz refresh rate will arrive with the iPhone 13 next year.
-The iPhone 12 will continue to sport the same old 60Hz displays.
 There are issues with battery life when using the 120Hz display, which Apple hasn’t yet resolved.
 Most Android vendors including Samsung and OnePlus have already been offering 120Hz refresh rate on their flagship phones.

 No Lightning Charging Cable And Holes

 Replying to YouTuber Sam Sheffer, the ever-reliable Twitter tipster Jon Prosser said that Apple might ditch the USB-C port for good.
 Several experts believe that the Cupertino company would move to the universal USB-C port with the next year’s model.
 The latest iPhone 12 still uses the Lightning connector.

 However, Apple could get rid of the USB-C port and move entirely to the MagSafe ecosystem.
 The Cupertino company has introduced MagSafe to enable wireless charging and attach compatible accessories.
 Jon Prosser even claims that the iPhone 13 may not have a port at all.
 It would be interesting to see how MagSafe evolves over the next year.